jpforcioli/github_howto_jsonrpc_api/017_fmg_operations.rst

    - Starting with FortiManager 7.0.11, 7.2.5 and 7.4.2 (#0959025), it is no
      longer possible to generate a non encrypted backup file.

+   - Starting with FortiManager 7.2.6, 7.4.4 and 7.6.1 (#1049364), if you debug
-   - If you debug FortiManager using following command:
+     FortiManager using following command:

      .. code-block:: text